Mike DuBose

 Michael Lynn DuBose (born January 5, 1953) is an American football coach, most recently serving for Opp High School in Opp, Alabama.
 His most recent college coaching experience was serving as defensive line coach for the University of Memphis.
 DuBose came to Memphis from Millsaps College, where he was the Majors' head coach from 2006 to 2009.
 He resurrected the school's struggling football program by winning outright or sharing a conference title in each of his four seasons there.
 DuBose is best known for his four-year stint as the head football coach at his alma mater, the University of Alabama, where he led the Crimson Tide to an SEC championship in 1999.

 Prior to coaching, DuBose played for Alabama under coach Paul "Bear" Bryant, where he was a teammate of other noted players such as John and Charley Hannah and Sylvester Croom and was a part of the Crimson Tide's 1973 national championship team.

 Playing career

 DuBose was born in Opp, Alabama.
 He earned four varsity letters as an athlete at Opp High School, before going to the University of Alabama, where he played for the Crimson Tide on the defensive line under head coach Bear Bryant from 1972 to 1974.
 The highlight of DuBose's career was a performance against the Tennessee Volunteers in which he caused a fumble, had twenty tackles, and was named SEC Defensive Lineman of the Week.
 His career totals included 129 total tackles, eight forced fumbles, and six fumble recoveries.

+Coaching career

 Early coaching career

 DuBose's coaching career began as a graduate assistant with the Crimson Tide in 1975.